-Currently, the majority of states do not have a mandate for school SE.^{12,92,94} However, in states where SE is legally allowed on a voluntary basis, not all districts exercise this option.21 A 2019

-Ohio SN survey reported 42.6% of responding schools did not have SE.13 In schools with no SE programs, 50% of SNs reported that school administrators chose not to participate.13 Despite legislative authority, SE policy adoption can be hindered without support from school districts, boards, and administrators.115
+Currently, most states do not have a mandate for school SE. ^{12,94,96} However, in states where SE is legally allowed on a voluntary basis, not all districts exercise this option.
+21 A 2019 Ohio SN survey reported that 42.6% of responding schools did not have SE.
+13 In schools with no SE programs, 50% of SNs reported that school administrators chose not to participate.
+13 Despite legislative authority, SE policy adoption can be hindered without support from school districts, boards, and administrators.
+89

-Opposition to SE
+Opposition to SE.
 Historically, not all school leadership entities have supported SE policies and programs.
-Early SE support came from entities such as food allergy patient advocacy organizations, CDC, NASN, and National School Boards Association.95-98 However, opposition was mounted by the American Association of School Administrators99 and some state teacher associations.100
+Early SE support came from entities such as FA patient advocacy organizations, the Centers for Disease Control and Prevention, the NASN, and the National School Boards Association.
+However, opposition was mounted by the American Association of School Administrators and some state teacher associations.
+102 lines of authority among policymakers vary.